MitryDim/fleetman/README.md

   image: Default configuration image.
     tag: "latest" Default Image tag
     pullPolicy: IfNotPresent Default Image pull policy
-  resources:
-    requests:
-      memory: "256Mi"
-      cpu: "250m"
-    limits:
-      memory: "512Mi"
-      cpu: "500m"
   ports:
     - 80   If you wan't an port interne and is not the same you can make this : InternalPort:ExternalPort for exemple 80:36500 if type is NodePort the port aceessible in externe was 36500 and point to port 80 in interne
   service:
     type: ClusterIP  #Default value is ClusterIp the possible type in this project was NodePort and ClusterIp or LoadBalancer https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types
     protocol: TCP #Default protocol is TCP Docs : https://kubernetes.io/docs/reference/networking/service-protocols/)
     livenessProbe: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/
       type: "httpGet"
       path: /